WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 #### Multi-signature Pre-rotation

 The list structure enables the declaration of several pre-rotations in advance by providing several future pre-rotation keys in the inception event.
 A rotation event then could include several rotations at once.
 Each rotation event would require a signature per each of the multiple rotations in the event thus allowing for multi-signature inception and rotations.
 If each key is from a different entity then the rotation would require multiple entities to agree.
 Thus a DAD could be multi-signature and support multi-signature rotations.
 In this case the signer field would be a list of indices into the signers list.
 This approach could be further extended to support an M of N signature scheme where any M of N signatures are required to incept or rotate where M < N, M,N integers.
 The total number of keys in the list is a multiple of N. The following examples provide an inception and rotation event for a two signature pre-rotation.
+A named spaced key with colon separated idstring as per the DID syntax could be used to allow for signers using a different DID method or for namespacing within a given DID method.

-Example of a pre-rotated two signature inception event with list structure for signing keys:
+Example of a pre-rotated two signature inception event with list structure for signing keys where "*blue*" indicates one source and "*red*" indicates another source:

 ```json
 {